-In addition a credit default swap overlay is used as a further safeguard to give early warning of potential creditworthiness problems which may only belatedly lead to actual changes in credit ratings.
+In addition, a credit default swap overlay is used as a further safeguard to give early warning of potential creditworthiness problems which may only belatedly lead to actual changes in credit ratings.

-As this methodology is complex, readers are referred to the document produced by Sector "Guide to Establishing Credit Policies December 2011" for a full explanation.
+As this methodology is complex, readers are referred to the document produced by Link Asset Services "Treasury Solutions Credit Policy Guide December 2015" for a full explanation.

 - 1.1.5.
 Credit ratings for individual counterparties can change at any time.
 The Head of Finance is responsible for applying approved credit rating criteria for selecting approved counterparties.
 Treasury management staff will add or delete counterparties to/from the approved counterparty list in line with the policy on criteria for selection of counterparties. - 1.1.6.
 This organisation will not rely solely on credit ratings in order to select and monitor the creditworthiness of counterparties.
-In addition to credit ratings it will therefore use other sources of information including: - - · The quality financial press - · Market data - Information on government support for banks an - The credit ratings of that government support - 1.1.7.
+In addition to credit ratings it will therefore use other sources of information including: - - The quality financial press - Market data - Information on government support for banks and - The credit ratings of that government support - 1.1.7.
 Maximum maturity periods and amounts to be placed in different types of investment instrument are shown below.
-At present the maximum investment period is 365 days. - 1.1.8.
+At present the maximum investment period for Specified Investments is 365 days. - 1.1.8.
 Diversification: this organisation will avoid concentrations of lending and borrowing by adopting a policy of diversification.
-It will therefore use the following: - - Maximum amount to be placed with any one institution £5m or 50%, whichever is greater. - Group limits where a number of institutions are under one ownership maximum of £10m - Country limits a minimum sovereign rating of AAA is required for an institution to be placed on our approved lending list. - 1.1.9.
-Investments will not be made with counterparties that do not have a credit rating in their own right - 1.1.10.
+It will therefore use the following: - - Maximum amount to be placed with any one institution £5m or 50%, whichever is greater at the time the decision is made. - Group limits where a number of institutions are under one ownership maximum of £10m - Country limits normally, a minimum sovereign rating of AAA is required for an institution to be placed on our approved lending list.
+However, UK banks will be considered regardless of the UK's sovereign rating at the time of investment. - 1.1.9.
+Investments will not be made with counterparties that do not have a credit rating in their own right, other than in the case of Non-specified Investments where the counterparty is one of the Council's related parties and where a charge can be placed on land or equity in order to preserve the Council's rights to its resources. - 1.1.10.
 The definition of 'high credit quality' in order to determine what are specified investments as opposed to non specified investments which do not have high credit ratings is set out at the end of TMP1 in schedule 1. - 1.1.11.
 Should the Council ever begin to use external fund manager(s) they will adhere to the counterparty credit criteria and maximum individual limits set by the Council; however it is understood that fund manager(s) may use a subset of the counterparty list so derived.